ruial/briefbytes/source/_posts/Extracting-and-analysing-data-using-R.md

 {% asset_img "grades-words.png" "Compare grades and number of words" %}

 There is some difference in the distributions, but I would like more data as most works are graded between 14 and 16.
+Update: these grades are actually final course grades, not the dissertation grades.

 ### Common keywords